-ASEAN’s Purpose and Background – The Association of Southeast Asian Nations or what we usually call ASEAN is a geopolitical and economic organization for countries in the Southeast Asian region.
-ASEAN itself was first established on August 8, 1967 in Bangkok.
-At that time, the agreement was born as a result of the signing of eight countries to the Bangkok Declaration.
+ASEAN’s Purpose and Background – The Association of Southeast Asian Nations, or what we usually call ASEAN, is a geopolitical and economic organization for countries in the Southeast Asian region.
+ASEAN itself was first established on August 8, 1967, in Bangkok.
+At that time, the agreement was born due to the signing of eight countries to the Bangkok Declaration.

 The purpose of establishing this multinational organization called ASEAN is none other than to provide welfare to all citizens of Southeast Asia.
-The feeling of shared destiny as a newly established country in the midst of a tense war between the two superpowers has made the leaders of countries in Southeast Asia take the initiative to unite themselves to create peace, security, stability and prosperity in the Southeast Asian region.
+The feeling of shared destiny as a newly established country amid a tense war between the two superpowers has made the leaders of Southeast Asia take the initiative to unite themselves to create peace, security, stability, and prosperity in the Southeast Asian region.

 In the 1960s, the Southeast Asian region was a green area or an area that was very vulnerable for superpowers to meet in military and ideological wars.
 This very worrying condition has the potential to cause turmoil that could disrupt the country’s stability during the development period.
 This was the main reason for the leaders of the former ASEAN countries to work together to realize the shared goals with the seven objectives, namely: